inspiritilda/2420_linux_assigment_1/README.md

 ```

 ## Verifying everything worked
-After you’ve successfully deployed the Droplets, it’s time to check if the cloud-init configuration worked.
-You can log in to one of the Droplets using the username you defined in the cloud-config.yaml file.
-To do this, use the following OpenSSH command, making sure to replace the placeholder with your Droplet's public IPv4 address:
+After successfully deploying the droplets, it is important to check if the cloud-init configuration was executed properly.
+You can log in to one of the droplets using the username defined in the `cloud-config.yaml file`.
+To do this, you can use the OpenSSH command shown below.
+Make sure to replace the placeholder with the public IPv4 address of your droplet:
 ```bash
 ssh example-user@<your-droplet-ip-address>
 ```